rsksmart/devportal-1.0/rif/relay/architecture.md

 The system is designed to achieve deployments and transaction sponsorship at a low cost.
 The cost of the relay service provided by "sponsors" is agreed upon among the parties off-chain.
 The low cost of transactions on RSK contributes to keeping overall service costs low as well.

-The Relay system is made up for various components, some of which are essential and others which are auxiliary.
+The RIF Relay system is made up for various components, some of which are essential and others which are auxiliary.

 An overview of this is as follows: